onnx/onnx-mlir/docs/Workflow.md

 Very small PRs are easy to review.
 Very large PRs are very difficult to review.

 Follow the [coding style](https://llvm.org/docs/CodingStandards.html) used by LLVM for your code.
 We use the `clang-format` command to get the proper style, which is also tested by our CIs.
 It is acceptable to run the command on all of the files that were modified by your PR.

-Please follow the coding style used by LLVM (https://llvm.org/docs/CodingStandards.html).
+We recommend using VS code where the clang formatter will be run automatically using the clang format configuration file already present in the repository.